ZahiAhmed/Tacticspedia/README.md

 - Monday - Dedicate myself to add filtering logic and rendering a graph for the units stats
 - Tuesday - Add a new tab in nav bar to create an interactive grid that can allow for units to be placed on
 - Wednesday - Allow for grid to update statistics dynamically as units are put on it.
-- Thursday - Polish and push to git up and present.
+- Thursday - Polish and push to github and present.